 A study is performed of outcomes involving patients who received renal allografts.
 It is noted that patients receiving allografts with matching to the donor by tissue typing for HLA-DR (Class II) antigens have a low rate of complications.
 Which of the following immunologic abnormalities is most likely to be diminished by tissue typing?

 D CD4 lymphocyte activation

 E Serum sickness

-A 5-year-old boy has had recurrent pneumonia, meningoencephalitis, sinusitis, otitis and diarrhea since infancy.
+A 5-year-old boy and his 4-year-old brother have had recurrent pneumonia, meningoencephalitis, sinusitis, otitis, and diarrhea since infancy.
 Bacterial and viral agents have been implicated, as well as Pneumocystis, Giardia, and Cryptosporidium.
 Laboratory studies show serum IgG 47 mg/dL, IgA 5 mg/dL, and IgM 671 mg/dL.
 Normal numbers of B and T cells are present.
-He is most likely to have a mutation involving a gene encoding for which of the following?
+These children are most likely to have a mutation involving a gene encoding for which of the following?